heptarch/heptarch.github.io/drafts/demon.md

 the network was underperforming, overbudget, and was officially discontinued in 1874.

-A company ambitious enough to propose an underground pneumatic network could not be reasonably expected to stop there.
+But a company ambitious enough to propose an underground pneumatic network could not reasonably be expected to stop there.
-The chairman, Richard Plantagenet Campbell Temple-Nugent-Brydges-Chandos-Grenville, Third Duke of Chandos,
+Visitors to the diggings would be confused by seemingly unnecessary tunnels, forks they were forbidden from taking, and huge, humming machines that seemed unconnected to the giant iron flywheels used to suck air from the tubes.

 <!-- https://en.wikipedia.org/wiki/London_Pneumatic_Despatch_Company -->
 <!-- http://www.polytope.net/hedrondude/regulars.htm -->